FossRust/wasi-warden/README.md

 Each browser action in planner JSON must assign an `alias` for new sessions/elements so follow-up actions (click/type/etc.) can reference them.

+See `docs/browser-login-task.md` for a fully worked example and `docs/status.md` for the latest progress snapshot / TODOs before resuming work.

 Run a test step (placeholder, subject to change):

 ```bash